 An operating system that is used in most handheld computers and small devices is called an embedded operating system.
 It resides on a ROM chip.
-Some examples of embedded operating systems are Windows CE, Pocket PC 2002 and Palm OS also.
+Some types of embedded operating system are:

 Windows CE is a scaled-down operating system.
 It was released in 1996.
 It is designed for use on wireless communications devices.
 Window CE is also used in handheld computers, in-vehicle devices, and some Web-enabled devices.
 Window CE supports color, sound, multitasking, email, and internet capabilities.

 Pocket PC 2002 is a scaled-down operating system.
 It was also designed by Microsoft for a particular type of handheld computer called Pocket PC.
 Pocket PC is used to access PIM (personal information manager) functions like contact lists, schedules, tasks, calendars, and notes.

 Pocket PC 2002 also provides facilities to check email, browse the Web, listen to music, watch a video, sends and receive instant messages and record a voice message, etc.

 Palm OS is also called Garnet OS.
 It is an operating system for handheld computers. it is also used to manage schedules and contacts and synchronize this information with a desktop computer.
 Some handheld computers provide wireless access to the internet and email.

 - The optimal use of resources and avoid killing them